Can Liquorice or Apple Cider Vinegar help with your reflux symptoms?

 Does it work?

-There is not enough reliable data to determine whether liquorice is effective for any condition, although a study in the Complementary and Alternative Medicine journal showed that an extract of Glycyrrhiza glabra (liquorice plant) was found to be effective against functional dyspepsia – heartburn, nausea, indigestion and stomach pain.
+In regard to reflux – a 2012 study in the Complementary and Alternative Medicine journal showed that an extract of Glycyrrhiza glabra (liquorice plant) was found to be effective against functional dyspepsia – heartburn, nausea, indigestion and stomach pain.

 Is it safe?